culot/gentoo-ovh/README.md

 umount -l /mnt/gentoo
 ```

-Working kernel configuration file(s) could be found in the *etc* directory.
+Working kernel configuration file(s) could be found in the *etc*
+directory.

+## Install script

+A (pseudo) installation script can be found in
+*src/install-vps.sh*.
+This installation procedure applies to VPS SSD1
+2016.